V1rex/Smart-Incubator/README.md

 # Setup firebase:
 1. Create an new firebase project
 2. Add just the google-services.json to /app folder
-3. Enable email authentication method in you firebase
+3. Enable email authentication method in your firebase project
 4. Change Realtime Database rules with this :

 ```sh